sesam-io/ais-integration/README.rst

     ]
   }

-Note that there is in fact *two* transform on this pipe.
+Note that there is in fact *two* transforms on this pipe.
 The first sends the entities from the source dataset through my HTTP transform, which adds the ``nearest_place`` child entity to them.
 The second one adds two new properties.
 The first, ``position``, is a computed string on the form "xx km <DIR> of Place".
 Finally I wanted to have an idea of when this data was computed, so I added the current time in the ``when`` property.

-Shockinkly, pressing "start" on the ``ais_position_reports_nearest_place`` pipe in Sesams GUI resulted in no errors and a new ``ais_position_reports_nearest_place`` containing exacly what I wanted!
-This kind of thing always leaves me deeply suspicious, but inspecting the produced entities confirmed that the result is indeed correct:
+Shockingly, pressing "start" on the ``ais_position_reports_nearest_place`` pipe in the Sesam GUI resulted in zero errors and a new ``ais_position_reports_nearest_place`` appeared, containing exacly what I wanted!

+This kind of thing always leaves me deeply suspicious, but inspecting the produced entities confirmed that the result was indeed as intended:

 ::